kahlil/angular-resources/README.md

 Special Pre-Minifier for AngularJS

 This one tries to solve the problem compressing/uglifying code will break the dependency injection because of variable naming optimizations.
-Alternativley, you have to use a workaround defining an array with preceding injections.
+Alternatively, you have to use a workaround defining an array with preceding injections.
 Sad to say, `ngmin` does not work with AMD (RequireJS) atm.

 Also available as a [grunt plugin}(https://github.com/btford/grunt-ngmin).